-With their new flagship Sanya 57, which we captured on video at the Annapolis Sailboat Show, catamaran builder Fontaine Pajot clearly shows that they have a finger on the pulse of the evolving cruising sailboat market.
+With their new flagship, the Fontaine Pajot Sanya 57, which we captured on video at the Annapolis Sailboat Show, catamaran builder Fontaine Pajot clearly shows that they have a finger on the pulse of the evolving cruising sailboat market.
 Boating is no longer camping on the water and with the Sanya, you’re in for a hotel, nay, a resort-style experience—with the added benefit of being mobile, so far-flung destinations are as close as your aft swim steps.
 From bareboat family holidays to blue water passage-making, the Sanya is today, where the market is heading tomorrow.

 Designed in partnership with Berret-Racoupeau, the new Sanya 57 casts a sleek shadow.
 Her profile is low and not at all tiered like the wedding cake-style of some production multi-hulls.
 Below the waterline, her slick hulls have long fixed keels that provide protection for the props and rudders and can also be replaced individually in case of damage by grounding.
 The fore and aft sections of the hulls are lined heavily with foam to add buoyancy in case of a hull breach, and there are watertight bulkheads forward.
 The construction is a balsa-cored vacuum-infusion to keep the weight down and carrying capacity up.
 This new model replaces the Eleuthera 60 and in every way benefits from the 2,200 previous hulls that have been launched by Fountaine Pajot over the past 30 years.